 My Top Tip

 Don’t worry about having to be the best straight away, it is daunting when you watch others that have mastered your desired profession!
-I got told in my training year by host teachers ” Consistently good is outstanding.” it really is.
-Once you start teaching in your NQT year you soon come to terms with the reality of as long as you’re giving it your best, that’s good enough.
+I got told in my training year by host teachers ” Consistently good is outstanding.”
+It really is.
+Once you start teaching in your ECT year, you soon come to terms with the reality of as long as you’re giving it your best, that’s good enough.
 Good luck and pick TIE, you really won’t regret it.